imfatant/test/README.md

     After powering back on, type: `sudo ifup wlan0`.
 The green LED should come on.
 You're connected.

-    If you then want a static IP (let's say 192.168.0.99), make the following changes to section `# Wifi w/ onboard device.`:
+    If you then want a static IP (let's say 192.168.0.99), you'd make the following changes to section `# Wifi w/ onboard device.`:

        # WiFi client w/ onboard device.
        auto wlan0